shekharjha-aurionpro/scripts/docker/jhash-base/Readme.md

-This is the base image that gets the OEL 7 image ready for other installations.
+This is the base image that gets the OEL (Oracle Enterprise Linux) 7 image ready for other installations.
 It

 1. Updates and applies all the patches and installs basic tools like tar
 2. Downloads and install JDK in /opt/.
 It also exports JAVA_HOME=/opt/java environment variable